-When hair loss begins to become apparent, most people attribute it to age or genetics, but there are actually countless reasons for hair loss.
-Hair loss does not just affect older men, it can occur at any age and to anyone.
-The good news is that in some cases, hair loss can be reversed with a simple fix.
+When hair loss begins to become apparent, most people attribute it to age or genetics, but there are actually countless reasons for hair loss in middle-aged men.
+Hair loss does not just affect older men, though, it can occur at any age and to anyone.
+The good news is that in some cases, hair loss can be restored with a simple fix.

 There are some things that you may be doing every day that are causing your hair to become weak and brittle or fall out.
 Read on to see if any of these surprising reasons that you may be losing your hair apply to you – and don’t worry we will give you tips on ways to restore your healthy locks.